Style and comfort for your ultimate mountain stay.

 Layers.
 Layers.
 Layers.
 Cool mornings and sunsets bookend mild to warm days.
 Prepare with a base of sweat-wicking pants or shorts (non-cotton is best), topped with a tank, long sleeve top and a fleece jacket or vest.

 Activewear is king.
-Your thirst for adrenaline is no match for Colorado’s finicky weather — as long as you have the right tools.
+Your thirst for adrenaline is no match for a mountain town’s finicky weather — as long as you have the right tools.
 Be ready to play and party.
 Pack comfortable and versatile leggings, hiking pants, T-shirts, hats, wool socks and comfy shorts.
-Colorado is uber casual, meaning your yoga pants easily transition from trail to happy hour here.
+Mountain towns are uber casual, meaning your yoga pants easily transition from trail to happy hour here.
 Evenings call for a jacket or sweater when temps tend to drop dramatically.

 Comfort trumps trendy.
 You can still be stylish, but swap the heels for Chacos and the fur for fleece.
 Terrain and altitude vary depending on your hiking and biking trails of choice or whether you’re whitewater rafting or paddleboarding.
 Quick-drying sandals and breathable sneakers that can cover some blister-free distance will make a huge difference.